Vapes may cost less than cigarettes but they're still a fire risk, and they still contain nicotine, which is highly addictive.

 Our top tips for safe use

-- Buy e-cigarette devices from reputable retailers.
+- Buy e-cigarettes and vapes from reputable retailers.
 Don’t buy counterfeit goods.
-Fire risks around vaping often come from counterfeit or faulty products.
+Fire risks around vaping often come from counterfeit, damaged or faulty products.

 - Follow the instructions for use carefully and pay close attention to any warnings supplied with the product.